justynroberts/SFTPplugin/README.md

 # SFTP File Copier

+This plugin is a fork of the SSH File copier, with SFTP replacing SCP commands.
+Unzip the release, deploy to the plugin directory, and configure at a project or nodesource level.

 This plugin provides a node-executor and file-copier using SFTP.
 Use this plugin if you want to access remote servers using SSH/sftp commands (as an alternative to the default SSH plugin of Rundeck, which is a Java Plugin based on JSCH library).

+### Additional Documentation

 ## Requirements
 * Password Authentication and Passphrase need `sshpass` installed on the rundeck server.